markgollnick/deepest/README.md

 **C++:**

 1. Download and install [ShedSkin][].
-2. Edit `cpp/Makefile.shedskin` to match the paths on your system.
+2. Edit the `Makefile` and change paths to match those on your system.
-3. Run `make build-cpp`.
+3. Run `make cpp`.

 Usage